halfik/elegant/docs/model/Blueprint.md

 ### About fields
 * title      - is a field title that you should present on views
 * type       - type of field. possible values: int, text, date, dateTime, time, bool (and any other you want).
 Type can be used in example to generate form for record.
 * sortable   - defines if use can sort data by this field or not: true|false
 * searchable - defines if and how we can search by this field (see Searchable.md)
 * external   - defines if field value should be saved to data storage when you save record
 * rules      - validation rules. same as you can find in Eloquent.
+* timestamps - indicates if the record should be timestamped (crated_at and updated_at)
+* softDelete - indicates if the record should be soft deleted (deleted_at column)

 ## Methods
 *   static  getInstance() : Netinteractive\Elegant\Model\Blueprint